-Many people think about asset allocation—meaning how much of your overall money is divided amongst different types of investments—as an important factor in growing and protecting your retirement savings.
-But if you’re not thinking about asset location too, you might be missing out on smart tax planning.
+Many people think about asset allocation—meaning how your overall money is divided among different types of investments—as an important factor in growing and protecting your retirement savings.
+But if you’re not also thinking about asset location, you might be missing out on smart tax planning.
 Understanding how different types of accounts are taxed—or not taxed—in retirement can help you make better decisions.
 Talk to your tax advisor to make sure you’re considering the tax implications of the different types of accounts you might own.

 Retirement Blind Spot # 4

 Chances are you have a good deal of your retirement savings in tax-qualified accounts like IRAs and 401(k)s.
 You probably know that when you turn 70½, you have to start withdrawing some of that money via required minimum distributions.
-What most people miss, though, is the opportunity to consider all their options when it comes to required minimum distributions.
-For example, you may be able to defer some of your required minimum distributions until as late as age 85 if you don’t want or need that income—or the associated taxes—now.
+What most people miss, though, is that there is an additional option when it comes to required minimum distributions.
+You may be able to defer some of your required minimum distributions until as late as age 85 if you don’t want or need that income—or the associated taxes—now.
 1